nachazo/scryfalldler/README.md

 Scryfalldler is a PhP based client automated script for downlaoding and zipping card images based off of the Scryfall API site.

+This script is a simply php cli coded.
+I wanted to practice a bit with php cli scripts and this is what I made.
+With php we can take advantage of expanded php multi-platform, client executed (not web server, to avoid requests and filesize limitations), easy curl (http download) and zip tools.

+For features and bugs use: [Issues](https://github.com/nachazo/scryfalldler/issues)

+Don't forget to support [scryfall.com](http://scryfall.com)!

+## Features

 Fetch cards in bulk

 -   through a list in a text file or Xmage .dck file